microsoft/azuredevopslabs/labs/vstsextend/aspnetmodernize/readme.md

 1. **Microsoft Azure Account**: You will need a valid and active Azure account for the Azure labs.
 If you do not have one, you can sign up for a [free trial](https://azure.microsoft.com/en-us/free/){:target="_blank"}

-    * If you are a Visual Studio Active Subscriber, you are entitled for a $50-$150 credit per month.
-You can refer to this [link](https://azure.microsoft.com/en-us/pricing/member-offers/msdn-benefits-details/) to find out more including how to activate and start using your monthly Azure credit.

-    * If you are not a Visual Studio Subscriber, you can sign up for the FREE [Visual Studio Dev Essentials](https://www.visualstudio.com/dev-essentials/) program to create **Azure free account** (includes 1 year of free services, $200 for 1st month).

 2. **Visual Studio 2017** latest version  with **.Net Core SDK** and **Azure Development Tools** for Visual Studio are installed.

 3. **Docker for windows** needs to be installed.
 Click [here](https://docs.docker.com/docker-for-windows/install/#download-docker-for-windows) for download and install instructions for **Docker for windows**